maicobernal/segmentation/README.md

 bash start_inference.sh [study_number]
 ```

-- Visit http://localhost:3000 to check the uploaded image and confirm whether to continue with the inference.
+- Visit http://localhost:3000 to check the uploaded DICOM raw image and confirm whether to continue with the inference in shell.

 #### Report on OHIF Viewer example:
 ![](./config/patient1.png)